 |Title:||Baseball Head Coach|

-Fraser Holmes holds a career 65-56 record as head coach of the University of Dallas baseball team.
+Fraser Holmes holds an 85-79 career record in four seasons as head coach of the University of Dallas baseball team.

 He played a year of independent professional baseball with both the American Association's Grand Prairie AirHogs and Sioux Falls (S.D.)
 Canaries, and served as a volunteer assistant coach for the 2009 Dallas baseball team.

-Coach Holmes was the starting catcher for the University of Dallas in three seasons (2006-2008), before graduating in 2008 with a Bachelor of Arts in Philosophy.
+Holmes was the starting catcher for Dallas in three seasons (2006-2008), before graduating in 2008 with a Bachelor of Arts in Philosophy.

 A three-time letterwinner, Holmes was named to the 2008 AD3I First Team.
 Garnering First Team honors in 2006 and 2007 from the United States Collegiate Athletic Assocation (USCAA), he was also a 2007 USCAA Academic All-American.

 The fifteenth head coach in program history, Coach Holmes instructs private lessons in the offseason.

 He resides in Irving with wife Sydney, and daughters Eve and Isla.